publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch33/m__us_usc_t22_s2464.md

     (a) __In general__

-        The Secretary shall make available funds for international exchanges to provide opportunities to researchers in developing countries to participate in activities related to ethical issues in human subject research, as described in subsection (c) of this section.
+        The Secretary shall make available funds for international exchanges to provide opportunities to researchers in developing countries to participate in activities related to ethical issues in human subject research, as described in subsection (c).

     (b) __Coordination with other programs__